Shamil Gaziev: Ultimate Fighting Championship

 After earning his contract, Gaziev made his UFC debut at UFC 296 against Martin Buday on December 16, 2023.
 He won the fight via technical knockout in the second round.
 This would earn Gaziev Performance of the Night.

 Gaziev was booked for his first UFC main event opposite Jairzinho Rozenstruik at UFC Fight Night 238 on March 2, 2024.
 He suffered the first professional loss of his career after retiring from his corner at the end of the fourth round.

 Gaziev faced Don'Tale Mayes at UFC on ABC 7 on August 3, 2024.
 Gaziev rebounded from his first career loss, winning a unanimous decision.

 Gaziev faced Thomas Petersen at UFC Fight Night 250 on February 1, 2025.
 He won the fight by technical knockout in the first round.

 Gaziev was scheduled to face Serghei Spivac on May 17, 2025, at UFC Fight Night 256.
 However, for unknown reasons, their bout was moved to UFC 316 which was set to take place on June 7, 2025.
 However, Gaziev pulled out due to a broken finger sustained during training and was replaced by Waldo Cortes-Acosta.

 The bout between Gaziev and Spivac has been re-scheduled to take place on November 22, 2025, at UFC Fight Night 265.
 However, Spivac withdrew from the bout for unknown reasons and was replaced by Waldo Cortes-Acosta.
+Gaziev lost the fight by knockout in the first round.

+Gaziev faced Brando Peričić on May 2, 2026 at UFC Fight Night 275.
+He lost the fight via knockout in round two.
+The bout earned both fighters the Fight of the Night award.

+Gaziev faced Kennedy Nzechukwu on August 22, 2026 at UFC Fight Night 285.
+He won the fight via knockout in round one.